-Every day I’ve woken to the sound of the city as it comes, slowly, filtering into my consciousness, the volume of a half-tuned radio being turned up.
-Somewhere – in the space between the crumbling masonry and the cracked ground, pressed hard by the weight of the sun – the white noise crystallises into voices, singing and shouting; car horns; dogs barking; motorbikes making halting progress down the street; work songs keeping time for a team breaking a concrete floor with pickaxes; an accordion, a phrase from a trumpet; the idling engines of old, lovingly-maintained cars; power tools.
-It all rises up in the slow-moving morning air to knit together, and each morning I read a different part of a tapestry, woven in each moment and undone the next.
+Every day I’ve woken to the sound of the city as it filters into my consciousness, the volume on a half-tuned radio slowly turned up.
+It rises somewhere between the crumbling buildings, evaporating off the cracked ground pressed hard by the weight of the sun.
+I listen as it condenses into voices, singing and shouting; car horns; dogs barking; motorbikes making their slow progress down the road; work songs keeping time for a team breaking a floor with pickaxes; an accordion; a phrase from a trumpet; a pneumatic drill; the old idling engines of the vintage cars.
+It all knits together in the slow moving morning air, a tapestry woven in each moment and undone the next.

 I watch a man carefully picking his way across the rooftop of an abandoned building to sit, still above everything.
-He might be smoking, or on the phone – I can’t tell from here – but I can see that he is looking, watching the city move; its rhythms, patterns repeated and predictable and yet always different, the way a text, copied out each day by hand, would never be the same.
-From there he can see how gestures and exclamations, and the paths are chosen by people through the old streets, the clothes they wear, grow into the chorus of a city, drowning itself out.
+He might be smoking, or on the phone – I can’t see from here – but I can tell that he is looking, watching the city move; its rhythms and routines, patterns repeated and predictable and always changing, like eddies in a stream.
+From there he can see how gestures and the paths people take through the old streets, their clothes, the way they wear their hair, grows into the chorus of a city, drowning itself out.
+George Upton 2019.